Four occupations: Eunuchs

 The court eunuchs who served the royals were also viewed with some suspicion by the scholar-officials, since there were several instances in Chinese history where influential eunuchs came to dominate the emperor, his imperial court, and the whole of the central government.
 In an extreme example, the eunuch Wei Zhongxian (1568–1627) had his critics from the orthodox Confucian 'Donglin Society' tortured and killed while dominating the court of the Tianqi Emperor—Wei was dismissed by the next ruler and committed suicide.
-In popular culture texts such as Zhang Yingyu's The Book of Swindles (ca. 1617), eunuchs were often portrayed in starkly negative terms as enriching themselves through excessive taxation and indulging in cannibalism and debauched sexual practices.
+In popular culture texts such as Zhang Yingyu's The Book of Swindles (c.
+1617), eunuchs were often portrayed in starkly negative terms as enriching themselves through excessive taxation and indulging in cannibalism and debauched sexual practices.
 The eunuchs at the Forbidden City during the later Qing period were infamous for their corruption, stealing as much as they could.
 The position of eunuch at the Forbidden City offered such opportunities for theft and corruption that countless men willingly become eunuchs in order to live a better life.
 Ray Huang argues that eunuchs represented the personal will of the Emperor, while the officials represented the alternate political will of the bureaucracy.
 The clash between them would thus have been a clash of ideologies or political agenda.

 Religious workers

-Although shamans and diviners in Bronze Age China had some authority as religious leaders in society, as government officials during the early Zhou dynasty, with the Shang dynasty Kings sometimes described as shamans, and may have been the original physicians, providing elixirs to treat patients, ever since Emperor Wu of Han established Confucianism as the state religion, the ruling classes have shown increasing prejudice against shamanism, preventing them from amassing too much power and influence like military strongmen (one example of this would be Zhang Jiao, who led a Taoist sect into open rebellion against the Han government's authority).
+Shamans and diviners in Bronze Age China had some authority as religious leaders in society.
+They served as government officials during the early Zhou dynasty, and the Shang dynasty kings are sometimes described as shamans.
+Shamans may also have been the original physicians, providing elixirs to treat patients.
+However, since Emperor Wu of Han established Confucianism as the state religion, the ruling classes showed increasing prejudice against shamanism, seeking to prevent them from amassing too much power and influence such as in the case of Zhang Jiao, who led a Taoist sect into open rebellion against the Han government's authority.

 Fortune-tellers such as geomancers and astrologers were not highly regarded.